Fallout (video game): Release

 Boyarsky and lead artist Jason D. Anderson created advertisements for Fallout.
 Fallout did not have a trailer, but a demo was released on April 26, 1997.
+Taylor felt the demo did not demonstrate Fallout well.
 The packaging was designed to resemble a lunch box, and the manual was designed to resemble a survival guide to reflect the game's style.
 Fallout was released on October 10, 1997, in North America for MS-DOS and Windows.
 The game was later released for Mac OS by the Interplay division MacPlay.
 Version 1.1 was released on November 13, 1997, patching many bugs in the original release and removing the 500-day time limit.
 The patch was released for the Mac OS on December 11, 1997.

 Fallout was initially not released in Europe due to the player's ability to kill children in-game.
-Version 1.2 removed the children from Fallout and it was released at an unspecified date in Europe.
+Version 1.2 removed the children from Fallout and was released at an unspecified date in Europe.
 MacPlay, which had become independent from Interplay, ported Fallout to Mac OS X in 2002 as part of its "Value Series".
 Fallout and its sequels, Fallout 2 and Fallout Tactics: Brotherhood of Steel, were bundled as Fallout Trilogy in April 2009.
 To mark its 20th anniversary, the game was made temporarily free on video game digital distribution service Steam on September 30, 2017.
 It was also included in Fallout Anthology in September and October 2015 and Fallout Legacy Collection in October 2019.